htrajan/ht-drawsteel/Ancestries/Memonek.md

 “Don't be so hard on yourself.
 If you're trying to seduce our void mage, you made a good start of it.
 She's three thousand years old, I've known her since I was fifteen.
 I don't think I've ever seen her blush.
 Anyway, now that I know what's going on, now that I know you're basically a giant teenager with overactive glands, I can relax a little.”

-Sir John and Count Revile, both tacticians, stood together on the bloody battlefield, looking at each other.
+Sir John and Count Revile, both [[Tactician|tacticians]], stood together on the bloody battlefield, looking at each other.

 “John, I fear this may get worse before it gets better.”